Code-Institute-Submissions/animal-crossing-recipe/README.md

     Visitor can register an account for free and the link can be found via navbar.

-  As a Registered User of the site, I wish to:
+  As a Registered User of the site:

   - I would like to login to the website.